 - Acupuncture can really help.

 I also use and highly recommend this formula, only 2 caps needed daily (though decrease magnesium if you take this, because it also contains magnesium).
 I did the above for 2 days, beginning on a Friday.
 I took my BP on Sunday and lo and behold it was averaging 130/80 and lower.
 Much better!

 I already have my diet in check, but if you don’t, ditch the soda, white bread, refined carbs, sugar, and alcohol right away.
 Also watch processed meats and cured foods.
 These foods raise BP and insulin levels.
 Focus on an anti-inflammatory, plant-based diet (reduce red meat; focus on fatty fish like salmon), as it will yield the minerals we desperately need and are so deficient in.
 Add to that organic protein (how much you mean depends on your age, activity level, and gender), legumes, fruit, and minimal gluten free grains (you might want to remove grains entirely which can be very effective especially for men).
 Add green juices and fermented foods.
 Get a fatty acid supplement to balance your omega 3:6 levels.

 A word about alcohol: despite what you’ve read about the health benefits of wine or whatever the latest news blast says, removing alcohol has far more benefit than drinking it.
-It’s a proven carcinogen and a stress on your system, and is proven to raise blood pressure.
+It’s a proven carcinogen, a stress on your system, and is proven to raise blood pressure.